ds5110/ohdsi-fall24/docs/tutorial.md

 ## Configuration of your Redshift credentials on python
 * DO NOT put your credentials directly to your source codes.
 You don't want your password to be pushed on your public git repository.
 * Instead, use [configparser](https://docs.python.org/3/library/configparser.html) package.
 This package is already installed with Miniconda as an default package.
-* Create a file named 'config.ini' on your directory.
+* Create a file named 'config.ini' on your repo.
+You can do this by simply changing the context of your 'config_template.ini' file.
+This file should be in your project directory, but not in any of the sub-directories.
+If you want to change its location, you MUST make sure the new location is included in your .gitignore.
-  * You MUST list this file on your .gitignore first, so it will never be pushed to your git repository.
+  * Make sure this file is listed on your .gitignore first, so it will never be pushed to your git repository.
   * The credentials that you got from the email when you created the workspace will be used here.
   * The [JDBC url](https://docs.aws.amazon.com/redshift/latest/mgmt/jdbc20-obtain-url.html) is formatted in a following way: jdbc:redshift://endpoint:port/database
   * Note that 'JDBC url' and 'url' are different things. endpoint, host and url all refers to a same thing.
 You can separate this further with cluster, region, etc., but it is not necessary in here.